parapluu/Concuerror/docs/_posts/2017-10-14-concuerring-concuerror-ep-1.md

 and others that are simply not yet implemented
 (e.g. `ets:update_element`).
 Such operations were either simplified in the tool or minimal support for them was added.
-The last approach was easy, as Concuerror tries to simulate as little parts of Erlang as possible.
+The last approach was easy, as Concuerror simulates very few parts of Erlang; letting the tool 'just run' the operations (and consider them racing with everything else) is a good first approximation.

 ## Full sequentialization

-An early goal of the self-analysis was to convert Concuerror into a fully sequential tool: only one process could run at anytime, enforced with synchronous message passing.
+An early goal of the self-analysis was to assert that Concuerror would be a fully sequential tool: only one process could run at anytime, a constraint that could be enforced by synchronous requests between the components of the application.
 This approach was abandoned early as full sequentialization of the communication with the logger component was deemed too silly.

-Concurrent operations were allowed, but racing operations would still be eliminated.
+Concurrent operations would instead be allowed, but any racing operations would be eliminated.

 ## Looking at the magic

 Once the first issues were handled, tests started showing a trace of events before getting stuck here or crashing there.
-This was the first time I could see how much is going on in a run of Concuerror.
+This was the first time I saw how much is going on in a run of Concuerror.
 ETS tables were written and read, messages and signals were flying.
 I was dazzled.

 A number of simplifications were done using this info.
-At the end, processes can be
+When the analysis is over, processes can be
 [gently signaled to exit](https://github.com/parapluu/Concuerror/commit/cd55afb) (Concuerror used to kill them, something which is discouraged in systematic testing, as such kill signals race with almost every other